Defense Primes & Market

 SIPRI Top 25 Global Contractors

-SIPRI = Stockholm International Peace Research Institute, the independent think tank that publishes the global authoritative ranking of arms companies.
-Top 25 list covers FY2024 arms revenue ($M USD); Russian and Chinese figures are SIPRI estimates because those firms don't publish audited financials.
+The SIPRI Top 25 arms companies by FY2024 arms revenue ($M USD).
+Russian and Chinese figures are SIPRI estimates as those firms don't publish audited financials.

 #CompanyCountryArms Revenue% Defense